 The IPS Psychology Service provides placements for Trainee Psychologists and regular teaching input to various Doctoral Trainee Psychologist University programmes.

 The Service also has strong internal audit processes, ensuring ongoing review of clinical outcome measures, staff supervision, client access and adherence to service protocols.
 Psychologists and Assistant Psychologists are actively encouraged to engage in service evaluation and research projects.
+A review of Psychological Services Outcomes for 2020 can be viewed here.

 Some publications and conference poster presentations include: